 The point Calzada is really trying to make is that government spending on renewable energy is about half as efficient at job creation as private-sector spending.
 That's fair game for discussion.

-Calzada also leans heavily on the idea of "opportunity cost," meaning that a dollar spent on green jobs is a dollar that can't be consumed
+Calzada also leans heavily on the idea of "opportunity cost," meaning that a dollar spent on green jobs is a dollar that can't be consumed or invested by the private sector.

 That is a classic economic theory, but it doesn't quite apply here.
 Calzada is using the example of Spain, which has invested heavily in renewable energy.
 But Spain supported the renewable energy sector out of existing tax revenues.
 There were no special taxes levied.